-There is a range of property options available, with more being built all the time.
-Once newcomers have narrowed down the search of preferred neighbourhoods, they should be able to find accommodation in Austin that meets their requirements and fits their budget.
+There is a range of property options available, and more are being built constantly.
+Once you have narrowed down the neighbourhood search, you should be able to find accommodation in Austin that meets your requirements and fits your budget.

 Types of accommodation in Austin